input-output-hk/partner-chains-smart-contracts/README.md

 ## Known issues
 There are two known issues with the trustless sidechain as released.
 ### Issue #46 CTL warnings regarding certain definitions
-Please note that this issue has been fixed in a later version of this repository.

 **Description**
 Several warnings from CTL like the following appear:
 ```bash